 “Simply quick blowdry using your fingers after washing your hair.
 Add 1 drop of hair oil serum into your palm and gently massage into your hair to weigh the flyaway hairs down,” Le suggests.

-This inverted bob hairstyle works best on oval, square, or diamond face shapes.
+An inverted bob hairstyle works best on oval, square, or diamond face shapes.
 Style your hair with an oil serum mixed with lightweight pomade.

 Stacked and Inverted Short Bob